askonomm/ruuter/README.md

 This will attempt to match a route with the request map and return the matched route' response.
 If no route was found, it will attempt to find a route that has a `:path` that is `:not-found`, and return its response instead.
 But if not even that route was found, it will simply return a built-in 404 response instead.

 Note that the `request-method` doesn't have to be a keyword, it can be anything that your HTTP server returns.
 But it does have to be called `request-method` for the router to know where to look for.
+That said, you do not have to provide neither `method` in the route, nor `request-method` in the request if you don't want to.
+You can skip both of them and let Ruuter route based on the `:uri` alone if you want.

 ### Setting up with [http-kit](https://github.com/http-kit/http-kit)